VoxeLibre/VoxeLibre/mods/ITEMS/mcl_cartography_table/README.md

 License of media
 ----------------
-See the main MineClone 2 README.md file.
+See the main VoxeLibre README.md file.